 The solution?
 Readers of my past work will have guessed by now.
 Vote, dammit!
 And not just in federal and state elections.
 The president isn’t going to repave your street or add an extra bus line around the block.
 That work is done by municipal and county commissioners and mayors.
 And, after you vote, keep up the pressure.
 Keep advocating, keep protesting, keep showing up at their offices, keep being a giant pain in the ass until your problems are addressed.
 Keep politicians worried about keeping their jobs to keep them honest.
 If they don’t address your issues, drop them like JC Penny.

 Lastly—now this is important, so pay attention—run for office.
-Most deadlines for 2020 have passed, but the next election cycle begins just as the last one ends.
+The next election cycle begins just as the last one ends.
 Craft a platform, build your local network, sound out donors, and plug into larger political organizations.
 You don’t have to run for Senate just yet.
 Run for your local commission or school board.
 Shit, run for alligator catcher (we don’t have elected dog catchers in South Florida).
 And in case you worry about being unqualified, I assure you our current batch of politicians are the least qualified you could possibly assemble.

 If you like our stories, check out our latest book.